kogakure/website-11ty-stefanimhoff.de/src/posts/2022/defending-anti-nazi-principles.md

 - Authoritarianism
 - Socialism

-We should remember that it weren’t some “evil” people, who were the reason for the war and its atrocities, but the collective acceptance and support for the five principles above.
+We should remember that it wasn’t “evil” people, who were the reason for the war and its atrocities, but the collective acceptance and support for the five principles above.

-It’s time to remind ourselves that the opposite of those values is the antidote against repeating the past.
-But unfortunately we can observe the opposite is happening.
+It’s time to remind ourselves that the opposite of those values is the antidote to repeating the past.
+But unfortunately, we can observe the opposite is happening.

-Everywhere _collectivism_ is strengthened, not only with the COVID crisis, but already before and continuing.
+Everywhere _collectivism_ is strengthened, not only with the COVID-19 crisis but before and continuing.

 We have _instinct_ and _emotion_ in every discussion, thinking in black or white is growing.